grab/engineering-blog/_posts/2022-06-02-graph-concepts.md

 *   Literals - data type value, i.e. text, integer, etc.
 *   Blank nodes - have no identification; similar to anonymous or existential variables.

-Let’s use an example to illustrate this.
+Let us use an example to illustrate this.
 We have a person with the name Art and we want to plot all his relationships.
 In this case, the IRI is *http://example.org/art* and this can be shortened by defining a prefix like `ex`.

 In this example, the IRI *http://xmlns.com/foaf/0.1/knows* defines the relationship `knows`.
 We define `foaf` as the prefix for *http://xmlns.com/foaf/0.1/*.
 The following code snippet shows how a graph like this will look.